c4rlosr4ul/r-probability-and-statistics/README.md

     >devtools::install_github("tidyverse/stringr")
     >q()
 ```
-### If you want to run this code only put in the terminal
+### If you want to run this script in your terminal, just put... and that's it :D
 ```bash
 $ Rscript hola_mundo.R
 ```